IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 > 8. Substantive equality for men and women will not be achieved simply through the enactment of laws or the adoption of policies that are, prima facie, gender-neutral.
 In implementing article 3, States parties should take into account that such laws, policies and practice can fail to address or even perpetuate inequality between men and women because they do not take account of existing economic, social and cultural inequalities, particularly those experienced by women.
 ICESCR General Comment 16, paragraph 8

+> Failure to ensure formal and substantive equality in the enjoyment of any of these rights constitutes a violation of that right.
+Elimination of de jure as well as de facto  discrimination is required for the equal enjoyment of economic, social and cultural rights.
+ICESCR General Comment 16, paragraph 41

 #### 2. "irrespective of any proof of past discrimination"